MarkLee7925/Gas-Turbine-Emissions/README.md

 - LightGBM (LGB)
 - Deep Neural Network (DNN)

+## Dashboard:

+A Power BI dashboard (GTEmissionsBI.pbix) was created to illustrate some of the most important statistics and data trends  at a glance.

 ## References:

 - Heysem KAYA, Pınar TÜFEKCİ and Erdinç UZUN.
 'Predicting CO and NOx emissions from gas turbines: novel data and a benchmark PEMS', Turkish Journal of Electrical Engineering & Computer Sciences, vol. 27, 2019, pp. 4783-4796.